 The delegation process can drive in two different directions: positive or negative.
 The positive emulates the perfect world of managing: you delegating and them executing to the precise expectation, with no middle manipulation.
 But delegating and constantly hovering can adversely affect the process and result in even more work on your part.
 Once you’ve delegated tasks to your directs, give them space.

 You can’t expect to do everything.
 A great leader cannot expand his or her horizon if he or she is constantly micromanaging.
 Establish a criteria, set expectations, and leave the rest to dependability and, when needed, constructive feedback.

-Divvy is the first free and fully automated spend management platform.
-Try it out today!
+Divvy is the first free and fully automated spend and expense management platform.
+Try Divvy out today!